citp/privacy-policy-historical/p/pp/ppc/ppcsecure.com.md

-> *The following text is extracted and transformed from the ppcsecure.com privacy policy that was archived on 2015-06-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150610140229id_/http%3A//ppcsecure.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ppcsecure.com privacy policy that was archived on 2015-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151121024656id_/http%3A//ppcsecure.com/privacy.php) for the most accurate reproduction.*

 # Privacy Policy | PPCSecure

 ## PPCSecure Privacy Policy

+_Last modified on July 29, 2015_